Roy DeMeo: Eppolito murders

 In late 1979, DeMeo and Gaggi became involved in a conflict with James Eppolito and James Eppolito Jr., two made Gambino members in Gaggi's crew.
-They were the paternal uncle and cousin, respectively, of a corrupt former New York City Police Department (NYPD) detective, Louis Eppolito, whose father, Ralph, brother of James Sr., was also a made member of the Gambino family.
+They were the paternal uncle and cousin, respectively, of corrupt former NYPD detective Louis Eppolito, whose father, Ralph – brother of James Sr. – was also a made member of the Gambino family.

 The elder Eppolito met with Castellano and accused DeMeo and Gaggi of drug dealing, which carried the penalty of death.
 Castellano, to whom Gaggi was a close ally, sided against Eppolito and gave Gaggi permission to do what he pleased.
-He and DeMeo shot both Eppolitos to death in the younger Eppolito's car en route to the Gemini Lounge on October 1, 1979.
+Gaggi and DeMeo shot both Eppolitos to death in the younger Eppolito's car en route to the Gemini Lounge on October 1, 1979.
 A witness driving by right as the shots were fired within the parked car alerted a nearby police officer, who arrested Gaggi after a shootout between the two that left Gaggi with a bullet wound in his neck.
 Since DeMeo had split up with Gaggi as they left the scene, he was not arrested or identified by the witness.

 Gaggi was charged with murder and the attempted murder of a police officer, but through jury tampering was convicted only of assault and given a five- to fifteen-year sentence in federal prison.
 DeMeo murdered the witness shortly after Gaggi's sentencing in March 1980.
 The Empire Boulevard Operation had continued to expand into 1980 until the warehouse serving as its headquarters was raided by agents from the Newark branch of the FBI that summer.
 Henry Borelli and Frederick DiNome were arrested in May 1981 for their roles in the operation, but there was not enough evidence to arrest any of the other active partners.
 DeMeo ordered Borelli and DiNome to plead guilty to the charges in hopes that it would stop any further investigations into his activities.